Mark Cavendish: 2011

-At the end of September, Cavendish went to the UCI Road World Championships in Copenhagen taking part in the road race with an eight-strong British team.
-After the team controlled the whole race it came down to a sprint finish with Cavendish crossing the line in first place taking the rainbow jersey.
-He became the second British male UCI world champion after Tom Simpson in 1965.

-In November, Cavendish made a cameo return to the track, competing in the Revolution event at Manchester Velodrome.
-He won the scratch race, his first win on the track of any kind since 2008.
+At the end of September, Cavendish went to the UCI Road World Championships in Copenhagen as part of an eight-rider British team for the road race.
+After the team controlled the whole race it came down to a sprint finish with Cavendish crossing the line in first place taking the rainbow jersey, to become the second British male UCI world champion after Tom Simpson in 1965.
+In November, Cavendish returned to the track, competing in the Revolution event at Manchester Velodrome.
+He won the scratch race, his first track win since 2008.
 He announced he was starting his training for the 2012 season earlier than in previous years, with the aim of being more competitive in the Classics.
-In November, he won the 2011 Most Inspirational Sportsman of the Year Award at the Jaguar Academy of Sport Annual Awards at The Savoy Hotel in London.
-In December, Cavendish won the BBC Sports Personality of the Year Award with 169,152 (49.47%) of the votes cast, ahead of Mo Farah and Darren Clarke.
+In November, he won the 2011 Most Inspirational Sportsman of the Year Award at the Jaguar Academy of Sport Annual Awards.
+In December, Cavendish won the BBC Sports Personality of the Year Award with approximately half of the votes cast, ahead of Mo Farah and Darren Clarke.